readysettech/readyset/ops/noria_module/modules/multi-region-cluster/README.md

 - An AWS user with permissions to deploy EC2 instances in `us-east-2` and `us-west-2` regions.
 - An EC2 key pair with the same name in the aforementioned regions.
-- The Readsyet version hash tag to be deployed.
+- The ReadySet version hash tag to be deployed.

 ## How to use this module?